Arizona Debt Relief Options

 Best if you can’t afford to pay off your debt any other way

-Debt settlement means negotiating with your creditors to pay off your debt for less than you owe, but it comes at a price — your credit.
-Debt settlement affects your credit and stays on your credit report for seven years.
-Talk to a credit counselor before working with a debt settlement company or negotiating a settlement yourself.
+Debt settlement means negotiating with your creditors to pay off your debt for less than you owe.
+Talk to a credit counselor before working with a debt settlement company or negotiating a settlement yourself — debt settlement affects your credit and stays on your credit report for seven years.

-Get started by learning more about debt settlement versus debt consolidation.
+Get started by learning more about debt settlement vs. debt consolidation.

 Debt collection laws in Arizona

-You have rights when it comes to debt collection in Arizona.
+It’s hard enough to be in debt without worrying about how debt collectors will treat you.
+It’s important to know that you have rights.
 A federal law called the Fair Debt Collection Practices Act protects you from abusive, unfair and misleading treatment from debt collectors.

 When you haven’t paid a debt — like a bill, credit card or loan — the company you owe can sell it to a debt collection agency.
 But debt collectors have to follow the law, and there are regulations about when and how they can contact you and collect the debt.